firebase/firebase-js-sdk/README.md

 A production project is required to test the Firebase JS SDK.
 You can create a new project by visiting the [Firebase Console](https://console.firebase.google.com/).

-#### Firestore Support
+#### Firestore Database Setup

-Visit the database section of the console and enable the Cloud Firestore Beta.
-You can select either of the default permissions settings as we will overwrite them below.
+Visit the "Database" section of the console and create a Cloud Firestore database.
+When prompted to select the set of initial security rules, select any option (e.g. "Start in Production Mode") since these permission settings will be overwritten below.

 #### Authentication Support